ebresie/python4nb/README.md

 # License
 Project is being developed leveraging [Apache-2.0 license]( https://github.com/ebresie/python4nb/blob/main/LICENSE ) or applicable licenses.
-All due dilligence has been made to attribute proper licensings where applicable.
+All due diligence has been made to attribute proper licensings where applicable.

 Some functionality is based on or leverages functionality from other projects and attempts to comply as applicable.
 - http://nbpython.org